-What we do at school to support literacy
+What we do at Myton to support communication skills

-At Myton we believe in proving opportunities for students to read widely.
-As such we offer the following:
+At Myton we believe in providing opportunities for students to read widely.
+As such, we offer the following:

-- Fortnightly LRC lesson on using the library and study skills in Year 7
+- Lessons on using the library and study skills in Year 7

-- Reading time in form time with tutors
+- Regular class reading time in form time with tutors

 - Reading and study skills support in sixth form tutor time